googleapis/google-cloud-python/latest/_sources/bigtable/data-api.rst.txt

   :class:`DirectRow <google.cloud.bigtable.row.DirectRow>` class
   handles direct mutations.
 * The **conditional** way is via `CheckAndMutateRow`_.
-This method first checks if some filter is matched in a a given row, then applies one of two sets of mutations, depending on if a match occurred or not.
+This method first checks if some filter is matched in a given row, then applies one of two sets of mutations, depending on if a match occurred or not.
 (These mutation sets are called the "true mutations" and "false mutations".)
 The